lorsem/SmartStream/README.md

 mkdir /var/www/video
 ```

-Set apache2 to use the pythons scripts in cgi-bin: you can copy Loresem config file:
+Set apache2 to use the pythons scripts in cgi-bin: you can copy Loresem config file, or follow instructions at this link: http://bdhacker.wordpress.com/2011/05/21/running-your-first-cgi-program-with-apache2/

 Here is Loresem `/etc/apache2/sites-enabled/000-default` , the config file you need to modify to make cgi python scripts work